opensandiego/opensandiego.github.io/index.md

 permalink: /
 ---

-## Ask Mayor-elect Faulconer to to revoke AR 90.67
+## Help us help Mayor-elect Faulconer

 The city is considering erasing all emails older than one year old.
 We think this is a mistake.
 Read [our letter to Mayor-elect Faulconer](/revoke-ar-90-67) and cosign it if you agree.